CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 Use a PUT HTTPS method to take class data from the master list of classes and add them to your own personnel list of classes this is used to make a schedule based on the classes in your personnel list.

 ### QA
+Expected Output: Program has a add courses button respective to the personal schedule pool If the user adds invalid courses, return “Course does not exist”